sami-dca/sami_dca/PAPER.md

 ### Node takeover

-By *node takeover*, we mean that an attacker overloads the P2P network with Sami identities.
+In a *node takeover* the a attacker overloads the P2P network with Sami identities (pairs of keys).

-This simply has no effect on the P2P network.
+By itself, this attack has no effect on the network.

 ### Contact takeover

 On the other hand, *contact takeover* can be a problem.
 This is because while a ``Node`` is a virtual identity, a ``Contact`` is a physical identity.

-Note that technically, anybody with some computer skills could create at most 65535 ``Contacts`` on one network interface.
+Note that technically, anybody with a moderate understanding of computers could create at most 65535 ``Contacts`` per network interface.
-Multiply this by the number of computers an attacker could have at his disposal, and the number of network interfaces each can have, and it's easy to understand that *contact takeovers* is pretty simple.
+Multiply this by the number of computers an attacker can have at his disposal, and the number of network interfaces each one can be equipped with, and it's easy to understand that *contact takeovers* are pretty simple.

 Therefore, in the attacks we'll see further on, we'll talk about *contact takeover* and not *node takeover*.